nkusyl/FViT/README.md

 This repository will contain the PyTorch training and evaluation code for [FViTs](https://arxiv.org/abs/2402.11303).

-The overall pipeline of EViTs is illustrated in this figure.
+The overall pipeline of FViTs is illustrated in this figure.

 ![FViT](./figs/FViTs.jpg)